 - Strong encryption

 - Unlimited bandwidth

 - Submitted By Koso Meria on 11/01/2019In no way I will tolerate this program.
 After been surprised why my pc worked so slow

 - Submitted By Michael McCarthy on 09/19/2018Do not install PenguinProxy!
 It slows down your connection, uses your computer to route other people’s traffic, and it messed up my proxy settings, I couldn’t access anything after uninstalling it until my friend came over and fixed it.
 It may be free, but it is not secure, you are better off spending a couple of dollars a month on a decent VPN instead of letting these guys steal your bandwidth and personal data.

 - Submitted By Turtl3dud3 on 11/29/2019Fantastic, easy to use.
 Occasional connection problems, but ususually works great.
 It pretty much never has problems on my iPhone 6 (Impressive considering how old it is) but sometimes glitches on my Windows 10 computer.

 - Submitted By Felix Z. on 09/29/2019Works perfectly, 500MB for free is actually pretty neat, if you recommend it you can get 1GB extra.
 I also can't complain about the speed.

 - Submitted By Peter Anderson, on 04/10/2017Good set of features but too slow for my taste.

 - Submitted By Farah Giles, on 03/17/2017It’s real simple, a monkey could use it.
 On the downside, it stopped working on my Android phone a few weeks ago and I still haven’t managed to fix it, user support sucks.

-TunnelBear operates servers in 20+ world countries.
-It uses strong encryption and boasts a variety of useful security features.
-It does not keep logs of your activity and allows you to pay with BitCoin.
+TunnelBear operates servers in 20+ world countries, uses strong encryption, boasts a variety of useful security features, and does not keep logs of your activity.
+Read our TunnelBear review for more info.